LunarJellybean/Amazon_Clone/README.md

 # Amazon Webpage Clone
-This project is a clone of the Amazon webpage created using HTML and CSS.
+This project is a homepage replica of the Amazon webpage created using HTML and CSS.

 ## Table of Contents
 - About